nas5w/typeofnan-javascript-quizzes/content/questions/object-clone-stringify/index.md

 <!-- explanation -->

 Setting `b = JSON.parse(JSON.stringify(a))` will perform a deep copy of object `a`.
-All primitive Javascript types (Boolean, String, and Number) will be copied correctly.
-However, non-valid JSON values (Date, undefined, Function, and other non-primitives) will not be copied correctly.
+All primitive JavaScript types (Boolean, String, and Number) will be copied correctly, as will plain objects and arrays.
+However, non-valid JSON values (undefined, Date, Function, and other class instances) will not be copied correctly.
 In this instance, `JSON.stringify` will convert the Date object into an ISO string and it will remain a string when the stringified JSON is re-parsed.
-Since the two fields are different data types (Date object vs. string), the equality will yield false.
+Since the two fields are not the same type (one is a string, the other is a Date object), the `===` will evaluate to `false`.
 See [MDN Description](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#Description) for a more detailed explanation.